-The Washington Montessori School in New Preston is excited to announce its 13th Annual Puppetry Festival presented by National Iron Bank, Sawing High Climbers and Stars Hollow Yarns.
-This year’s festival will feature shows on the first three Saturdays in February at 10:30 a.m.
-Tickets can be purchased at the door for $8 each.
+The Washington Montessori School in New Preston is excited to announce its 14th Annual Puppetry Festival presented by Broome Street Hospitality, National Iron Bank, Sawing High Climbers and Stars Hollow Yarns.
+This year’s festival will feature shows on the first four Saturdays in February at 10:30 a.m.
+Tickets can be purchased at the door for $8 each or at www.washingtonmontessori.org/puppetshows/.
 (Children under 2 are free.)

-  “The puppetry festival has become a much-anticipated event here at WMS.
-We always have tremendous performers, great shows and a fantastic audience,” said Jill Skilton, Director of Communications at Washington Montessori School.
-“The shows have proven to be a fun and easy way for parents to spend time with their active children on those cold, winter mornings.”
+“The puppetry festival is a fun tradition here at WMS,” said Jill Skilton, Director of Communications at Washington Montessori School.
+“The shows are a nice way for parents to spend time with their active children on those cold, winter mornings.”
 Each show is about an hour long and includes a ‘meet-and-greet’ with the puppets and performers.
 After each performance, children and their parents are invited to play in the WMS gymnasium.

-  The festival will conclude on Saturday, February 16 with a 10:30 a.m. performance of “In Search of the Unicorn” by Charlotte Dore of Rosalita’s Puppets.
-This one-of-a-kind marionette show tells the story of a princess who is finally able to prove to her uncle that unicorns truly do exist.
+The final show of the season will be Saturday, February 22 at 10:30 a.m.
+Charlotte Dore of Rosalita’s Puppets will perform her original show “Mary Puppets,” a modern take on the adventures of Mary, a British nanny with a carpet bag full of tricks, and her chimney-sweep friend named Burt.
 “Charlotte’s performances are always super fun and entertaining,” said Ms. Skilton.
 “She really connects with the audience and draws the children into being part of the performance.
 Children just love her.”

 Washington Montessori School is located at 240 Litchfield Turnpike (Route 202) in New Preston, CT.
 For more information, please call 860.868.0551 or visit washingtonmontessori.org/puppetshows